 5. Take a shower

-Freshen up and relax your muscles with a hot shower before your next flight.
-Several pay to enter lounges offer showers.
+showersFreshen up and relax your muscles with a hot shower before your next flight.
+Several pay-to-enter lounges offer showers.

 6. Check out Johannesburg or Sandton

-Any more time in an airport might drive you crazy – so head into Johannesburg to do some exploring.
-You’ll want at least 7 hours between flights to make it worth your time.
-(There is luggage storage in the basement of the International Terminal, if you want to store anything while you’re out and about.)
+Layover SightseeingAny more time in an airport might drive you crazy – so head into Johannesburg to explore the city.
+You’ll want at least 7 hours between flights to make it worthwhile.
+(There is luggage storage in the basement of the International Terminal if you want to store anything while you’re out and about.)

-Rather get to Johannesburg quickly?
+Would you rather get to Johannesburg quickly?
 Taxis will be your best bet – the higher cost is probably worth your precious time!

 Once downtown, get started at Constitution Hill, a former prison that today describes the tumultuous history of the 20th century here.
 The Apartheid Museum is another must-see, though it is south of the city center.
-Visit the hipster-feeling Maboneng neighborhood – a successful example of urban renewal.
+Visit the hipster-feeling Maboneng neighbourhood – a successful example of urban renewal.
 Johannesburg Botanical Gardens and Delta Park are good respites from the city.
 Top shopping happens at Neighbourgoods Market and the Mall at Rosebank.

 7. Get a massage